-Appendix A: Draft Monitoring and Adaptive Management (MAM) Plans.
-This appendix includes draft MAM plans for restoration alternatives that the Regionwide TIG has identified as preferred.
+Appendix B: Monitoring and Adaptive Management (MAM) Plans.
+This appendix includes MAM plans for restoration alternatives that the Regionwide TIG has identified as preferred.

-Appendix B: Impact Thresholds.
+Appendix C: Impact Thresholds.
 This appendix presents guidelines for NEPA impact determination.

-Appendix C: List of Preparers and Reviewers and Acknowledgments.
+Appendix D: List of Preparers and Reviewers and Acknowledgments.
 This appendix lists individuals who contributed substantively to the development of this RP/EA.

-Appendix D: List of Repositories for the Regionwide RP/EA.
+Appendix E: List of Repositories for the Regionwide RP/EA.
 This appendix provides a list of the libraries, offices, and other facilities that will hold a hard copy of this RP/EA.